July 9, 2025 | Selling

 • Sold to family for personal use: NO

-Sold to family for the purpose of farming: YES, but you can apply for a roll period where the tax can be paid at a later date while the ownership is in the process of transferring
+Sold to family for the purpose of farming: YES, but you can apply for a roll period where the tax can be paid at a later date, while the ownership is in the process of transferring

-However, the BEST option if you are unsure is speaking with a Licensed Salesperson who specializes in Agricultural Real Estate so that you, first of all, know the arrangement of taxes previous to selling and can then seek out the best option that’s right for you.
-I
+However, the BEST option if you are unsure is speaking with a Licensed Salesperson who specializes in Agricultural Real Estate so that you, first of all, know the arrangement of taxes prior to selling and can then seek out the best option for your wallet.
+In the long run, hiring a seasoned Realtor with a specialization in Agriculture ensures that you have a highly seasoned professional with your best interest at heart and, more to that, will back up your interests with real-time results.

 Reach out and start your selling journey today: operations@capstonereps.com or call us at 519-824-9050.